 - g.
-On April 7, April 21, May 5, May 19, June 2, June 16, July 21, August 18, September 15, 2020, October 20, and November 17 of 2020, Ashland City Council approved extensions of the City of Ashland's State of Emergency and on January 19, 2021 extended the initial Emergency Declaration through March 16, 2021.
-The latter three Extensions of the City's Emergency Declaration included the aftermath of the Almeda Fire as part of the State of Emergency. - h.
+On April 7, April 21, May 5, May 19, June 2, June 16, July 21, August 18, September 15, 2020, October 20, November 17 of 2020, and January 19, 2021 Ashland City Council approved extensions of the City of Ashland's State of Emergency and on March 16, 2021 extended the initial Emergency Declaration through May 18, 2021. - h.
 A State of Emergency continues to exist in the City of Ashland, and the City has expended and will continue expending resources for responding to the COVID-19 emergency.
-The COVID-19 contagion is having ongoing impacts to Ashland residents, workers, visitors, and businesses; will continue to require significant City resources to keep the community informed and as safe as possible; and will continue to have significant negative consequences for Ashland's economy and workforce at least through May 18, 2021. - C. The foregoing circumstances affect all of the territory within the corporate limits of the City of Ashland. - D. This extension of the initial March 15, 2020 City of Ashland Declaration of a State of Emergency is intended to continue authorization to take special measures to protect citizens' health and safety, to assure that critical public services are maintained, and to reduce stress and fear.
+The COVID-19 contagion is having ongoing impacts to Ashland residents, workers, visitors, and businesses; will continue to require significant City resources to keep the community informed and as safe as possible; and will continue to have significant negative consequences for Ashland's economy and workforce at least through June 15, 2021. - C. The foregoing circumstances affect all of the territory within the corporate limits of the City of Ashland. - D. This extension of the initial March 15, 2020 City of Ashland Declaration of a State of Emergency is intended to continue authorization to take special measures to protect citizens' health and safety, to assure that critical public services are maintained, and to reduce stress and fear.
 The City urges citizens to show even greater-than-normal neighborliness, tolerance, and patience in the face of inconveniences and uncertainty during this period.